Pedestrian Attribute Recognition: A Survey: Benchmarks

-\textbf{CRP} \cite{hall2015fineCRP} Every image in the CRP dataset was captured in the wild, pedestrians were recorded ``in-the-wild" from a moving vehicle.
+\textbf{CRP} \cite{hall2015fineCRP} is captured in the wild from a moving vehicle.
 The CRP dataset contains 7 videos and 27454 pedestrian bounding boxes.
-Each pedestrian was labelled with four types of attributes, age (5 classes), sex (2 classes), weight (3 classes) and clothing type (4 classes).
+Each pedestrian was labeled with four types of attributes, age (5 classes), sex (2 classes), weight (3 classes), and clothing type (4 classes).
 This dataset is split into a training/validation set containing 4 videos, with the remaining 3 videos forming the test set.

-\textbf{Clothing Attributes Dataset, CAD} \cite{DCSA2012} The Clothing Attributes Dataset was collected from Sartorialist \footnote{\url{http://www.thesartorialist.com}} and Flickr.
+\textbf{Clothing Attributes Dataset (CAD)} \cite{DCSA2012} was collected from Sartorialist~\footnote{\url{http://www.thesartorialist.com}} and Flickr.
 The dataset contains 1856 images, with 26 ground truth clothing attributes collected using Amazon Mechanical Turk.
 All labels are arranged in the order from image 1 to 1856.
 Some label entries are ``NaN", meaning the 6 human workers cannot reach an agreement on this clothing attribute.
-There are 26 attributes in total, including 23 binary-class attributes (6 for pattern, 11 for color and 6 miscellaneous attributes) and 3 multi-class attributes (sleeve length, neckline shape and clothing category).
-This dataset was split by leave-1-out for training and test.
+There are 26 attributes in total, including 23 binary-class attributes (6 for pattern, 11 for color, and 6 miscellaneous attributes) and 3 multi-class attributes (sleeve length, neckline shape, and clothing category).
+This dataset was split by leave-1-out for training and testing.

+\textbf{UAV-Human}~\cite{li2021uavHUMAN} dataset is recorded using a UAV which involves 7 attributes, and 22,263 person images.
+This dataset also provides annotations for action recognition.

+\textbf{UPAR}~\cite{specker2023upar} dataset is built by combining existing four well-known person attribute recognition datasets, including PA100K, PETA, RAPv2, and Market1501.
+40 important binary attributes over 12 attribute categories are considered when providing 3,3M additional annotations for this dataset.

+\textbf{Video-based PAR datasets.} There are two video-based PAR datasets proposed by Chen et al. in the year 2019, including MARS-Attributes and DukeMTMC-VID-Attributes~\cite{chen2019videoPAR}.
+As shown in Table~\ref{PersondatasetList}, the MARS-Attributes contains 20,478 tracklets from 1,261 people, which involves 20 attributes.
+The DukeMTMC-VID-Attributes contains 4,832 tracklets from 1,402 people and covers 18 attributes.